Greater focus on crime sparks another wave of juvenile justice bills

 “What we tried to do is just make it more of a streamlined process,” Mohammed said.

-The post Greater focus on crime sparks another wave of juvenile justice bills appeared first on Stateline.
+The post Greater focus on crime sparks another wave of juvenile justice bills appeared first on Kansas Reflector.